kernelci/kcidb/README.md

     pip3 install --user .

-If you want to hack on the source code, install the package in the editable mode with the `-e/--editable` option.
+If you want to hack on the source code, install the package in the editable mode with the `-e/--editable` option, and with "dev" extra included.
 E.g.:

-    pip3 install --user --editable .
+    pip3 install --user --editable '.[dev]'

 The latter installs kcidb executables which use the modules from the source directory, and changes to them will be reflected immediately without the need to reinstall.
+It also installs extra development tools, such as `flake8` and `pylint`.

 In any case, make sure your PATH includes the `~/.local/bin` directory, e.g.
 with: